zalky/runway/README.md

 ```

 The `:exec-args` of each alias define a set of function symbol and
 argument pairs.
+Here, the `:dev` alias defines both an nREPL server
+and a code watcher task, and the `:server` alias defines an
+application server.
 If you now run:

 ```
 clojure -X:dev:server